 Starting your day with tea is going to do a whole lot more than just energize you.
-A 2006 study looked at green tea’s effect on the brain and found drinking it was associated with a lower prevalence of cognitive impairment.
+A study published in the American Journal of Clinical Nutrition looked at green tea's effect on the brain and found drinking it was associated with a lower prevalence of cognitive impairment.
 Even more interesting?
 Study authors say the results could also explain why dementia is rarer in parts of the world where green tea is most popular—like Japan—opposed to Europe and North America.

-Red wine’s brain-boosting benefits are all thanks to the antioxidant-packed grapes it’s made of, and that’s exactly why you need to snack on the source.
-A study earlier this year found eating grapes twice a day isn’t just great for anyone who’s having memory-related issues, but they can also help improve your attention span.
+Red wine's brain-boosting benefits are all thanks to the antioxidant-packed grapes it's made of, and that's exactly why you need to snack on the source.
+A study published in the Experimental Gerontology journal found eating grapes twice a day isn't just great for anyone who's having memory-related issues, but they can also help improve your attention span.

 Whether you like them hot or not, peppers are great for the brain.
-Like celery, the veggie contains luteolin, which has been found to reduce inflammation as you age and help keep your memory in check.
-Dress and pair those peppers up right with our guide on how to Cook a Steak at Home Like a Pro.
+Like celery, the veggie contains luteolin, which has been found, according to a study published in the Journal of Nutrition, to reduce inflammation as you age and help keep your memory in check.

-OK, OK—water might not be “food,” per se.
-But it’s definitely brain food.
-A 2013 study found being dehydrated—even just a little bit—can have a huge impact on the brain’s performance.
-So drink up: It’s the easiest way to help improve your brain function and make sure your mind stays strong.
+OK, OK—water might not be "food," per se.
+But it's definitely brain food.
+A 2013 study by the University of Westminster found being dehydrated—even just a little bit—can have a huge impact on the brain's performance.
+So drink up: It's the easiest way to help improve your brain function and make sure your mind stays strong.

 There's never been a better time to add thyme into your diet.
 A 2015 study found the herb contains apigenin, a substance that helps improve neuron formation in the brain.